Length: SVL up to 165mm, with the tail being roughly equal to or shorter than the body length.

 Robust skink sub-fossils have been recorded across the North Island including several sites in Northland, Motutapu Island near Auckland, Waitomo in the Waikato region, as well as Martinborough and Mana Island in the Wellington region.

 Ecology and habitat

 Robust skinks are a strictly nocturnal species which emerges at dusk to forage, although gravid females have been known to sun-bask during the day.
 They will forage in the open at night and rely on crypsis/camouflage to avoid predation, but quickly retreat to cover or into deep leaf litter when disturbed.

 Robust skinks are vulnerable to water loss through the skin so prefer areas of higher humidity which are thermally stable.
 During the day robust skinks inhabit thick leaf litter, or hide under rocks, logs, and seabird burrows in low coastal forest.
 They have also been found inhabiting native iceplant (Disphyma australe) and umbrella sedge (Cyperus ustulatus) in more open areas (Parrish and Anderson, 1999).

 Robust skinks are long-lived and slow to mature.
-Female robust skinks reach maturity at around eight years old, usually breed biennially (once every two years), and give birth to litters of up to nine young from March to June.
-Timing of birth is variable depending on weather/seasonal conditions (D. Keall, personal communication, October 6, 2016).
+Female robust skinks reach maturity at around eight years old, and usually only breed biennially (once every two years).

-Robust skinks are primarily insectivorous, predating a wide range of invertebrates including insects and crustaceans.
-They are also frugivorous, consuming the fruits and berries from plants such as Kawakawa (Piper excelsum) and nightshade (Solanum spp.).
-At certain times of year fruit comprises around 30% of robust skinks' diet.
+Robust skinks are omnivores.
+They are primarily insectivorous, predating a wide range of invertebrates including insects, crustaceans and molluscs.
+Robust skinks, are also known to consume the fruits and berries of plants such as Kawakawa (Piper excelsum) and nightshade (Solanum spp.).
+At certain times of the year, fruit comprises around 30% of robust skinks' diet.
 They have also been recorded consuming smaller lizards, and diving petrel chicks.